ravialdy/ravialdy.github.io/_posts/2023-10-31-paper-review-HLS.md

 Remember that in a standard VAE, the generation process can sometimes collapse to the mean, resulting in less diverse samples.
 However, in a hierarchical Conditional VAE (C-VAE) which we will discuss later, the lower levels of the hierarchy are responsible for generating multiple potential trajectories and the higher levels can assign probabilities to the generated trajectories given a certain condition (like the current state of the car and its environment).
 This doesn’t mean picking the "average" path but selecting from a distribution of paths where each path is weighted according to its fit to the current context.

-So, the paper is not only "mixing all possible paths"; it is also considering each possible path (mode) and associating a weight with it to represent its likelihood.
+So, the paper is also considering each possible path (mode) and associating a weight with it to represent its likelihood.

 ### HLS to Avoid "Mode Blur"